 Charles Alexander Shibell was one of those personages western author Louis L'Amour would have loved.
-He inhabited the old west coming of age just at the right time, spanning the period of time from the the Civil War to just past the turn of the century.
+He inhabited the old west coming of age just at the right time, spanning the period from the the Civil War to just past the turn of the century.
 Nowdays he is most noted for having given Wyatt Earp the deputy Sheriff position in Pima County, Arizona.
-Other than that he was a fairly low profile, hard working and considering the times, honest lawman.
+Other than that he was a fairly low profile, hard working and considering the times, honest lawman, living and laying the groundwork for the unwritten precepts found in Cowboy Code of the West.
 Nothing ever came up about his abilities handling a gun, but he did however, outlive any number of known big guns that operated in and around his territories.
 If he didn't outshoot them, he outwitted them.

 Shibell was born in St. Louis, MO August 14, 1841.
 In 1860 he headed west, eventually ending up in and around the general Sacramento, California area.
 In 1862, just as the Civil War was beginning he took a job as a civilian teamster for the military.
 In the process of that job he ended up in Arizona hauling freight back and forth between Ft.
 Yuma and Tucson, a distance of some 300 miles.
 In the spring of 1864 the troops he was assigned to were dispatched to the Rio Grande for mustering out.
 Shibell, as a civilian, remained in Tucson on his own accord.